Employment Law Master Class

 • Classifying workers as exempt from overtime based on solid job descriptions

-• Protecting exempt status with clear duties and proper salary payments
+• Protecting exempt status with clear duties and proper salary payments now that the DOL has raised the minimum salary

 • PART 5: Unions, the NLRA, and workplace rules